-As a summary, office staff will administer medicines and keep a record that they have been given.
+As a summary, Carol Sturt / Julie Marshall / Karen Smith will administer medicines and keep a record that they have been given.
 We must stress that pupils should not be at school if they are unwell and if at all possible, pupils should receive their medication at home.